Source: Barr spurns Jets, to stay with Vikings

-After telling the New York Jets he intended to sign with them, linebacker Anthony Barr got cold feet, changed his mind and informed the Minnesota Vikings that he will be returning to Minnesota a source confirmed to ESPN.
+After telling the New York Jets he intended to sign with them, linebacker Anthony Barr got cold feet, changed his mind and informed the Vikings that he will be returning to Minnesota, a source confirmed to ESPN on Tuesday.

+Barr will sign a five-year contract worth $67.5 million with $33 million in guarantees.
+There are sack incentives worth up to $12 million, a source told ESPN, confirming a report by NFL Network, which first reported the news.

+The Jets, prepared to pay Barr about $14 million per year to be an outside linebacker in their 3-4 scheme, now find themselves in need of an edge rusher.

 The Vikings opted not to place the franchise tag on Barr.
-The team would have incurred an estimated $15.7 million cap hit in 2019 with the move, which in turn would have made Barr the highest-paid non-quarterback on the roster.
+The team would have incurred an estimated $15.7 million cap hit in 2019 with the move.

 Barr, 26, was the first draft pick of coach Mike Zimmer's tenure, taken ninth overall in 2014.
 He transitioned from a 3-4 outside linebacker at UCLA, where he totaled 23.5 sacks from 2012 to 2013, to a 4-3 strongside linebacker in Zimmer's defense.